rsksmart/rsk-starter-box/README.md

 If you are in RSK Testnet you can get tRBTC from our [Faucet](https://faucet.testnet.rsk.co/).
 For RSK Mainnet go [here](https://www.rsk.co/#exchanges-rsk).

 ### Setup the gas price
-You should check the gas price that you have to use in order send a transactions for any RSK Network.
-RSK has the property minimum gas price, which tells the minimum gas price that you have to use to pay for a transaction.

-To get the stats for Mainnet go [here](https://stats.rsk.co/) and Testnet go [here](https://stats.testnet.rsk.co/)
+**Gas** is the internal pricing for running a transaction or contract.
+When you send tokens, interact with a contract, send RBTC, or do anything else on the blockchain, you must pay for that computation.
+That payment is calculated as gas.
+In RSK this is paid in **RBTC**.
+The **minimumGasPrice** is written in the block header by miners and establishes the minimum gas price a transaction should have in order to be included in that block.

+For more information about the **Gas** and **minimumGasPrice** please go [here](https://developers.rsk.co/rsk/rbtc/gas/).

 ### Connect to RSK